 What is a 'document'?

 The Document Library Pro plugin is ultra-flexible and supports any type of 'document'.
 A document could be:

-- A downloadable file which is stored in the WordPress Media Library - e.g. a PDF, image or PowerPoint presentation.
+- A downloadable file that is stored in the WordPress Media Library - e.g. a PDF, image, or PowerPoint presentation.